Rape during the Kashmir conflict: Rape as a weapon of war

 According to a 1993 Human Rights Watch (HRW) report, the security forces use rape as a method of retaliation against Kashmiri civilians during reprisal attacks after militant ambushes.
 Most rape cases, according to the same report, have occurred during cordon-and-search operations.
 According to a 1996 HRW report, security personnel in Kashmir have used "rape as a counterinsurgency tactic".
 Scholar Inger Skhjelsbaek states that the pattern of rape in Kashmir is that when soldiers enter civilian residences, they kill or evict the men before raping the women inside.
 Scholar Shubh Mathur calls rape an "essential element of the Indian military strategy in Kashmir."

 According to Seema Kazi, there is no difference between the motivations behind rape in Kashmir with those which caused rapes to be committed in Rwanda and the Balkans.
 Kazi opines that rape in Kashmir is a "cultural weapon of war" and that the rape of Kashmiri women by Indian security forces, in the background of a mainly Hindu country repressing a Muslim populace, functions as a tool of "subordinating" Kashmiri males and the wider Kashmiri community.
 She also states that rape is used to demoralize the Kashmiri resistance and that there have been documented cases of soldiers confessing that they were commanded to rape Kashmiri women.

-At the 52nd United Nations Commission on Human Rights, Professor William Baker gave testimony that rape in Kashmir was not merely a case of isolated incidents involving undisciplined soldiers, rather the security forces were actively deploying rape on the Kashmiri populace as a method of humiliation and frightening.
+At the 52nd United Nations Commission on Human Rights, Professor William Baker gave testimony, that rape in Kashmir was not merely a case of isolated incidents involving undisciplined soldiers, rather the security forces were actively deploying rape on the Kashmiri populace as a method of humiliation and frightening.
 He cited as evidence his interviews with several victims whose family members, including husbands and children, were made to witness their rapes.
 An Amnesty International report in 1992 stated that rape is conducted during counter-offensives against militants as part of a bid to methodically shame local Kashmiri communities.
 Dr Maiti, a professor of political science at Burdwan University, has condemned the oppressive Indian use of rape, noting that most of the Kashmiri rape victims have been civilians.

-During some interviews of soldiers on why they raped local Kashmiri women, some responded that Kashmiri women were beautiful.
-Others said it was a non-family station.
-In one case, a soldier replied that he raped a Kashmiri woman out of revenge because "their men did exactly the same to the women of his community.